jenni-westoby/Polyester_Simulations/README.md

 11. Execute ./benchmark.sh benchmark name_of_program_you_want_to_test.
 This will generate results matrices of expression values for the method you are interested in.
 Repeat for each method you want to test.

-12. Execute ./make_matrix.sh make_matrix.
+12. Execute ./make_matrix.sh make_matrix name_of_program_you_want_to_test.
 This generates a compact results matrix for each method in results_matrices.